Chai Fonacier

 Chai Fonacier (born September 27, 1986) is a Filipino actress, singer and songwriter.

 Career

 Music

-Fonancier was a contestant of the first season of Pinoy Dream Academy.
+Fonacier was a contestant of the first season of Pinoy Dream Academy.
 She was also a part of the defunct Cebu-based trip hop trio Womb with Anthony Uy and Fender Figuera.

 Acting

 Fonacier won her first Best Supporting Actress award in the 11th Sinulog Film Festival for her performance in Ara Chawdhury's short film Operation Prutas in 2015.
 Later in the same year, she appeared in the Cinema One Originals Digital Film Festival entry Miss Bulalacao and won the Best Supporting Actress award.

 In 2016, Fonacier appeared in the film Pauwi Na.
 For her performance in Patay na si Hesus, Fonacier was awarded Best Supporting Actress in the 35th Luna Awards.

 In 2018, Fonacier appeared in the film Asuang.
 She also appeared in Halik and Wansapanatayms Switch be with You miniseries, both running from 2018 to 2019.

 In 2019, she appeared in the films Born Beautiful and Sakaling Maging Tayo.
 Later in the same year, she would reprise her role in the TV adaptation of Born Beautiful.